-4.3.2 Storm flood water levels
+4.3.2 Storm surges

-With regard to future storm flood water levels, it can be stated that they will increase in accord with the average sea-level rise (see above).
-Additional changes could ensue from changes in the storm climate (see Chap.
-3.4) or by wind-forced water build-up at the coast ("wind set-up").
-Strong landward-blowing winds transport water toward the coast and result in a rise in the water level (locally up to 4.0 m).
-As discussed in Chap.
-3.4, according to the present state of knowledge significant changes in the storm climate and the associated "wind set-up" are not expected on the German coasts.
-Accordingly, it can be assumed that changes in the storm flood water levels on the German coasts will develop in a manner similar to changes in mean sea level.
+With regard to future storm surge water levels, it can be confidently stated that they will essentially increase in line with the average sea-level rise (see above).
+Additional changes could ensue from changes in the storm climate (see chapter 3.4) or by wind-forced water build-up (wind set-up).
+Strong landward-blowing winds can transport water toward the coast and result in a rise in the water level (locally up to 4.0 m).
+As discussed in chapter 3.4, according to the present state of knowledge significant changes in the storm climate and the associated wind set-up are not expected on the German coasts.
+Accordingly, it can be assumed that changes in the storm-flood levels on the German coasts will develop in a manner similar to changes in mean sea level.

-4.3.3 Wave conditions
+4.3.3 Sea state

-The mean and maximum wave heights are, like "wind set-up", primarily controlled by the wind conditions (wind strength, direction and duration) and coastal topography.
-According to Quante & Colijn (2016), available model studies indicate that an increase of the average and maximum wave heights on the German North Sea coast may be expected by to the end of the century.
-The projected increases, however, are very small and fall within the range of past natural variability.
-Similar developments are projected for wind conditions in the Baltic Sea (BACC II Author Team 2015), which means that comparable changes in future wave conditions can be assumed there.
+The mean and maximum sea state are, like wind set-up, primarily controlled by the wind conditions (wind strength, direction and duration) and coastal topography.
+According to Quante & Colijn (2016), available model studies indicate that an increase in the average and maximum wave heights on the German North Sea coast can be expected through to the end of the century.
+The projected increases, however, are very small and lie within the range of past natural variability.
+Similar developments are projected for wind conditions in the Baltic Sea (BACC II Author Team 2015), which means comparable changes in the future sea state can be assumed there.